 An intimate partnership can function in one of two ways — securely or insecurely.
 If you want lasting happiness, you need to be in a securely functioning relationship.

-When a couple functions securely, their love and friendship grows stronger with time.
-They maximize shared happiness and minimize distress.
-In secure functioning, things feel fair, equal, just and sensitive.
+When a couple functions securely, love and satisfaction grow with time.
+Shared happiness is maximized and distress is minimized.
+Things feel fair, equal, just and sensitive.
 Riffs get quickly repaired.
-Past upsets do not linger on as negative memories.
+Past upsets do not linger as negative memories.
 Continue reading

 Here’s how it works.
 Alan came home late but didn’t call.
 Sarah reacted by complaining and criticizing him.
 He counter-reacted by defending himself, then dismissing her as over-emotional.
 Sarah realized they were in a familiar downward spiral.
 Time for Relationship CPR… Continue reading

 What’s the difference between couples who share long term happiness and those who don’t?
 In a word, they know how to repair.
 All partners go in and out of synch and can occasionally be at odds.
 How this gets handled makes all the difference.

 Couples who keep love alive are good at quickly repairing the riffs and glitches every relationship encounters.
 Knowing how to repair is a vital skill to keep love alive and thriving.
 Continue reading

 Using the dance metaphor, it’s as if the couple is trying to dance together, but they move at different speeds.
 One partner is doing a fast jitterbug, the other a slow waltz.
 Trying to dance in two completely different tempos, they step on each other’s feet.